iann0036/iamlive/README.md

 # iamlive

-> Generate an IAM policy from AWS calls using client-side monitoring (CSM) or embedded proxy
+> Generate an IAM policy from AWS, Azure, or Google Cloud (GCP) calls using client-side monitoring (CSM) or embedded proxy

+> [!IMPORTANT]
+> The Azure and Google Cloud providers are in preview and may produce incorrect outputs at this time

 ![](https://raw.githubusercontent.com/iann0036/iamlive/assets/iamlive.gif)